kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 1. Write/Find Table for output and next state based on input and current state.
 2. Assigning binary codes to states (important for determining # of flip flops)
-3. excitation table for flip flops
+3. excitation table for flip flops (can extend the state table)
-4. find equations for the flip flop gate inputs and equations for function outputs
+4. Using k-maps, find equations for the flip flop gate inputs and equations for function outputs
-5. draw circuit
+5. draw circuit from equations

 - state equations
   - input equations (for flip flop inputs), with current state of flip flops